ucc23/ucc/_clusters/bdsb102.md

 UTI_C_lit: 0.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    BDSB 102 is a moderately populated, moderately dense object of low C3 quality.
-It is rarely studied in the literature, with no articles listed in the last 13 years.
-This object shares a small percentage of members with a later reported entry.
+    <b>BDSB 102</b> is a moderately populated, moderately dense object of low C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
+It is rarely studied in the literature, with no articles listed in the last 13 years.<br><br>This object shares a small percentage of members with a later reported entry.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 4.8